rehan-akmal/sasjs-cli/README.md

 ## Available Options

 - `create`: creates the folders and files specified in `file-structure.json`, in the current working directory.
+- `build`: loads dependencies and builds services for SAS.
 - `help`: displays help text.